 Emergency Medical Information is now completed online.
-This also includes internet use and Emergency Medical Forms required for field trips.
-These forms are extremely important in case of an emergency; this is the only means available to us to contact you.
+This also includes Internet Use and Emergency Medical Forms which are required for field trips.
+These forms are extremely important in case of an emergency; this is the only means available for us to contact you.
 You will find these forms online at southwestharrison-oh.finalforms.com/.
-You can also complete a free lunch form on the same site.
+You can also complete the free/reduced lunch form on this site.